 Scripps physicians are experts in diagnosing and treating conditions and injuries of the hand, wrist and elbow, as well as a range of orthopedic hand injuries that can be caused by trauma, overuse or aging.

 Scripps is ranked among the nation’s best for orthopedic care, according to U.S. News & World Report.
 Scripps orthopedic specialists see more patients than those of any regional health care provider.
-These are just a few reasons why the San Diego Padres trust Scripps Clinic for the baseball team’s orthopedic, sports medicine and internal medicine needs.

 The nationally recognized orthopedic surgeons at Scripps Health are experts at treating a wide range of conditions that affect the hand, wrist and elbow.